SlimShady747/tbgen/README.md

 You can omit placeholders (for example, if you don't want the reset code, leave out the reset placeholder.

-Here are the known placeholders:
+Here are the known high-level placeholders:
 ```
     %%%TIMESCALE%%%% - The entire timescale directive (If you prefer to use an include here, just omit this and put the include in your template)
     %%%HEAD%%% - The module line